CHPGenetics/GMM-Demux/README.md

 GMM-demux -c example_hto.csv HTO_1,HTO_2,HTO_3,HTO_4 -u 35685
 ```

-### Case 5: Extract droplets of specific HTO sample configurations
+### Case 5: Extract droplets that are labeled by a combination of sample tags
-Extract droplets that are labeled with specific HTO(s), with the -x flag:
+Extract droplets that are labeled by multiple sample barcoding tags, with the `-x` flag:

-* -x EXTRACT, --extract EXTRACT  Names of the HTO tag(s) to extract, separated by ','.
-Joint HTO samples are combined with '+'.
+* -x EXTRACT, --extract EXTRACT  Names of the sample barcoding tag(s) to extract, separated by ','.
+Joint tags are linked with '+'.

-**When -x is set, other functions of GMM-Demux will be turned off.**
+**When `-x` is set, other functions of GMM-Demux will be turned off.**

 #### *Case 5a: Extract a single HTO sample*